< Back

 I’ll begin this with a caveat – there are of course companies within property who have always prized modelling ability – property private equity firms come immediately to mind.
 But the change I’ve witnessed stretches across a range of businesses within our sector.

 The Financial Crisis in 2008 necessitated a cultural shift where a Surveyor’s intuition for a “sound deal” was no longer sufficient to investors who had witnessed dramatic drops in real estate values globally.
-Detailed investment proposals rooted in cold financial fact and backed up by comprehensive scenario analysis became more necessary.
+Detailed investment proposals rooted in cold financial facts and backed up by comprehensive scenario analysis became more necessary.
 By extension, the need for the Surveyors in the room packaging these deals to investors to know the numbers and terminology surrounding the modelling assumptions, also became necessary.
 More than a decade on, property companies of all types are as much financial institutions, where debates over levered and unlevered IRR ring through boardrooms.

 But the above would only explain the increase of modelling needs within transactional real estate roles – something, as I say, that has now stretched into multiple disciplines.
 Well, this now brings me onto our second reason.